-What Is a Price to Earnings or P/E Ratio?
+What Is a Price-to-Earnings (P/E) Ratio?

-Just as an appraiser can come out and give you an estimate of the value of your home, the P/E ratio is a tool you can use to estimate the fair value of the stock market.
+Just as an appraiser can come out and give you an estimate of the value of your home, the price-to-earnings (P/E) ratio is a tool you can use to estimate the fair value of the stock market.

-It is also a metric used to help compare stocks in the same industry or companies who produce the same type of product or service.
-The P/E ratio is not as useful when comparing stocks across different industries, as some industries are known to have much higher P/E ratios than other industries.
+The P/E ratio is also a metric used to help compare stocks in the same industry to one another.
+The P/E ratio is not as useful when comparing stocks across different industries or those that produce different products and services.

 A stock with a price of $10 a share, and earnings last year of $1 a share, would have a P/E ratio of 10.
-If the stock price goes up to $12 a share and the earnings stay the same, the stock's P/E ratio would then be 12 and the stock would be relatively more expensive as now you are paying a higher price per dollar of earnings.
+If the stock price goes up to $12 a share and the earnings stay the same, the stock's P/E ratio would then be 12 and the stock would be relatively more expensive because you are now paying a higher price per dollar of earnings.

 There are many ways to calculate P/E ratios.
 The most common three formulas used are:

-In addition, P/E ratios for an individual stock must be interpreted much differently than P/E ratios for the market as a whole.
+Price-to-earnings ratios for an individual stock must be interpreted much differently than P/E ratios for the market as a whole.
 The P/E ratio for the S&P 500 has ranged from a high of 40 during the tech bubble in the '90s to a low of 7 at the bottom of a few bear markets.